hyperledger/identus-docs/documentation/docs/quick-start.md

 --header 'Accept: application/json'
 ```

-The response body can be used then to determine if the request is completed and verified correctly.
+The response body establishes the completion of the request and can be verified for correctness.